LangStream/langstream/examples/applications/gateway-authentication/README.md

 Set as allowed Javascript origin this url `http://localhost`.

-Modify the index.html file in this directory and set the Google Client ID by replacing the YOUR_GOOGLE_CLIENT_ID placeholder.

 Then you can run the web application with the button

 cd examples/applications/gateway-authentication